Make no mistake about it, the Irish Football Association is one of the true giants of world football.

 Up until partition in 1921 the IFA governed football across the entire island but a decision by the Dublin clubs to form their own association led to the formation of the FAI (Football Association of Ireland).

-Nowadays the IFA looks after the interests of the game in the six northern counties: Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone.
+Nowadays the Irish looks after the interests of the game in the six northern counties: Antrim, Armagh, Down, Fermanagh, Londonderry and Tyrone.

-A move to the current headquarters at Windsor Avenue followed in 1960.
+A move to South Belfast followed in 1960.
 Previously the association had been housed at premises on Waring Street and then Wellington Place.

-The Titanic Society still meet at the Windsor Avenue venue in the shadow of the beautiful staircase and ornate stained glass window which, legend has it, provided Andrews inspiration for the design of the ship.
+Legend has it that the venue's beautiful staircase and ornate stained glass window provided Andrews with inspiration for the design of the ship.

 In 2005 the Association celebrated its 125th anniversary.

 On Tuesday 6 May 2014, work began on the redevelopment of the National Football Stadium at Windsor Park.

 The stadium project, which was completed in October 2016, has a capacity of over 18,000 seats.
 The Irish FA moved to its current headquarters on the National Stadium in the same year.

 - Full replacement of the football surface and drainage.